zowe/docs-site/docs/user-guide/overview.md

     The desktop, accessed through a browser.

-- **Zowe Node Server**
+- **Zowe Application Server**

-    The Zowe Node Server runs the Zowe Application Framework.
+    The Zowe Application Server runs the Zowe Application Framework.
 It consists of the Node.js server plus the Express.js as a webservices framework, and the proxy applications that communicate with the z/OS services and components.

 - **ZSS Server**

-    The ZSS Server provides secure REST services to support the Zowe Node Server.
+    The ZSS Server provides secure REST services to support the Zowe Application Server.

 - **Application plug-ins**